 However, if that company has already achieved some level of growth and is in the mid-stages or past that, then such a ratio is well received by investors of all kinds.

-Another crucial consideration that plays a critical role in payout ratio interpretation is the industry in which a company belongs.
+Another crucial consideration that plays a critical role in this ratio’s interpretation is the industry in which a company belongs.

 For instance, companies in highly competitive and ever-evolving industries often exhibit extremely low to zero dividend payments on their stocks.
 One such example is the tech industry.
 Companies belonging to that industry need to invest enormous portions of their income into Research & Development to thrive.